 As any parents or caregiver can tell you, getting children to take their medicine can be challenging, to say the least.
 Add in allergies, the inability to swallow large pills or capsules, and the types of sensitivities that come with being on the autism spectrum, and it becomes even more of a chore.
 Compounding can create forms and flavors that make medication more palatable – think bubblegum-flavored antibiotic liquid, or a lollipop with pain relief medication.

 The challenges in the senior population can be similar to pediatric treatment.
 Allergies, large pills and capsules, and dry mouth all make taking medication unpleasant.
 In addition, geriatric metabolism means that medication is absorbed differently by the body, so a common strength may be too much and cause serious adverse drug reactions.
 Compounding solutions for the geriatric population include combining lower dosages of several medications and creating deliverables like dissolving oral medications, suppositories, and ointments.

 Hormones play a vital role in health, yet hormonal levels continually fluctuate throughout a lifetime.
 Changing hormone levels cause symptoms such as thinning hair, weight gain or loss, and mood swings for men and women.
 Commercially available medication may not be able to adequately treat low or high hormone levels and the particular symptoms suffered by a patient.
 HRT treatments can be delivered via creams, vaginal suppositories, injections, and lozenges.

-Justina Luckey is the Business Development Manager for Pocket Nurse, specialzing in Pharm Ed and Pharm Tech.
-She can be reached at email@example.com.
+Justina Luckey is the Business Development Manager for Pocket Nurse, specializing in Pharm Ed and Pharm Tech.
+She can be reached at firstname.lastname@example.org.